Buff-oG/Galactic-Contention-Server-Template/README.md

 [_CompleteLayerList.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/_CompleteLayerList.cfg) --> *The entire Galatic Contention Layer list.
 Feel free to pick your layers from this configuration file.*

 [_CompleteLevelIds.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/_CompleteLevelIds.cfg) --> *The entire Galatic Contention Level list.
-Feel free to pick your Level from this configuration file.*
+Feel free to pick your level from this configuration file.
+Highly recommend to use the default one provided.*

 <br>
 <br>